AWSProz/portfolio-for-devs/README.md

 # Portfolio For Devs
-Team 2 project, linked to the Talento Cloud Program in partnership with AWS and Proz, whose objective is to create a portfolio of developers so that they can share their learning, experiences, projects and developments.
+Team 2 project, linked to the Talento Cloud Program in partnership with AWS and Proz, whose objective is to create a portfolio of developers so that they can share their learning, experiences, projects and developments..

 # Figma
 The brainstorm that generated the first draft of this project is in Figma.